 Managers will determine performance expectations and objectives as well as expectations around job competencies and key behaviors required for individuals on their team.

 Employees will work with their managers to understand expectation, establish performance goals, and plan their personal development.

-Managers and supervisors ocassionally need to inform employees that they are not meeting expectations.
-The University follows a standard process that is structured to assist the employee in order for them to be successful in their position.
+Managers and supervisors occasionally need to inform employees that they are not meeting expectations.
+The university follows a standard process that is structured to assist the employee in order for them to be successful in their position.

 Information for Employees Leaving UNO

 We value the opinions of our employees and to understand more about their employment experience at UNO, we offer and exit interview.
 The purpose is to gather information that helps make UNO a more productive, positive, and rewarding work place.